YHKok/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 a/John street, block 123, #01-01 r/student` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/John Doe p/98765432 a/John street, block 123, #01-01 r/student` : Adds a contact named `John Doe` to EduConnect.

    * `delete 3` : Deletes the 3rd contact shown in the current list.